felipeshiwu/felipeshiwu/README.md

 Crafting seamless payment processing solutions with a sprinkle of IT sorcery.

-## A Glimpse of Me
+## Me

-👨‍💻 Curious Computer Scientist
-🌟 Weaving code wonders in PHP and Elixir
-🐬 Loving MySQL's embrace, despite its occasional mischiefs

-## Present Adventure

-🚀 Journeying through the labyrinth of the EBANX payment platform system
+🚀 An amazing Computer Scientist weaving code wonders in PHP and Elixir.
+The journey now is through the labyrinth of the EBANX payment platform system.

 ## Stellar Focus